will-t-harris/notes/books/judea-pearl--the-book-of-why/01 - The Ladder of Causation.md

 - Using this graph we can start answering causal questions:
 	- **Association**: If the prisoner is dead, does that mean the court order was given?
 		- We can trace up the graph and, using standard logic, conclude that the soldiers wouldn't have fired without their captain's command, which had to come from a court order
-	- **Intervention**: What is A decides to fire on his own initiative?
-Will the prisoner be dead or alive?
-		- If just using rules of logic, this question is meaningless because it goes against the "rules" defined in the original arrangement. **Computers are not good at breaking rules**.
-		- We need to "teach" the computer the difference between **observing** an event and **making an event happen**
-			- To the computer: "Whenever you make an event happen, remove all arrows that point to that event and continue the analysis by ordinary logic, as if the arrows had never been there."
-			- "Making an event happen means that you remove it from all other influences and subject it to one influence&mdash;that which enforces its happening."" [^10]

 #### Intervention Diagram

 ```mermaid